 European People's Party leader Manfred Weber, a candidate for the presidency of the European Commission, has reiterated his promise to do his best to block the construction of the Nord Stream 2 gas pipeline if he is finally nominated for the new job.

-When asked about his position on Nord Stream 2, Weber told the Polska Times newspaper that he is up in arms against this project, which he claimed is “not in the interests of the EU because it will increase dependence on Russian energy resources”.
+When asked about his position on Nord Stream 2, Weber told Polska Times newspaper that he is up in arms against this project, which he claimed is “not in the interests of the EU because it will increase dependence on Russian energy resources”.

 Nord Stream 2 is a joint venture between Russia's Gazprom, Germany's Uniper and Wintershall, France's Engie, Austria's OMV and Anglo-Dutch Royal Dutch Shell.
-The project envisions the construction of a second gas pipeline along the bottom of the Baltic Sea between north-western Russia and north-eastern Germany.
+The project envisions the construction of a second gas pipeline along the bottom of the Baltic Sea connecting north-western Russia and north-eastern Germany.

 When completed later this year, the pipeline is expected to deliver 55 billion cubic meters (1.9 trillion cubic feet) of Russian natural gas annually to the European Union.